gkk432/UMBC-DATA606-Capstone/docs/report.md

     - **Confusion Matrix:** To visualize true positives, true negatives, false positives, and false negatives.
   - Performance across all models (with and without SMOTE) was analyzed to determine the best-performing approach for sentiment classification.

+### 1. Multinomial NB with TF-IDF Vectorizer
+- **Accuracy:** 87.66%
+- **Observations:**
+  - Negative Reviews: Precision is high (90%), but recall is extremely low (25%), indicating that many negative reviews are misclassified.
+  - Positive Reviews: High recall (99%) shows the model is very good at identifying positive reviews, but it heavily favors positive sentiment at the cost of negative reviews.
+  - Macro Avg (F1-Score): 66% indicates poor balance between classes.
+- **Conclusion:** This model is biased toward positive reviews and struggles to capture negative sentiment effectively.

+### 2. Multinomial NB with TF-IDF Vectorizer and SMOTE
+- **Accuracy:** 86.70%
+- **Observations:**
+  - Negative Reviews: Recall significantly improves to 85%, but precision drops to 55%, meaning many false positives for negative reviews.
+  - Positive Reviews: Precision is very high (97%), but recall drops slightly (87%).
+  - Macro Avg (F1-Score): 79%, showing better balance between classes than the previous model.
+- **Conclusion:** The use of SMOTE helps balance the model for negative reviews but reduces precision, leading to overgeneralization of negatives.

+### 3. Logistic Regression with TF-IDF Vectorizer
+- **Accuracy:** 92.51%
+- **Observations:**
+  - Negative Reviews: Precision (83%) and recall (66%) show decent performance for negative reviews.
+  - Positive Reviews: Excellent precision (94%) and recall (98%), making it highly effective for positive reviews.
+  - Macro Avg (F1-Score): 85%, showing a strong balance between classes.
+- **Conclusion:** This model performs well for both positive and negative reviews with high accuracy and good balance.

+### 4. Logistic Regression with TF-IDF Vectorizer and SMOTE
+- **Accuracy:** 89.35%
+- **Observations:**
+  - Negative Reviews: Recall improves significantly to 87%, but precision drops to 62%.
+  - Positive Reviews: Precision is high (97%), but recall decreases slightly to 90%.
+  - Macro Avg (F1-Score): 83%, showing decent balance but slightly worse performance than the Logistic Regression model without SMOTE.
+- **Conclusion:** While SMOTE improves recall for negative reviews, it sacrifices precision, making the overall performance slightly worse.

+### 5. Random Forest with TF-IDF Vectorizer
+- **Accuracy:** 89.52%
+- **Observations:**
+  - Negative Reviews: High precision (89%) but very low recall (39%), indicating many negative reviews are missed.
+  - Positive Reviews: Excellent precision (90%) and recall (99%), favoring positive sentiment.
+  - Macro Avg (F1-Score): 74%, showing poor balance compared to Logistic Regression.
+- **Conclusion:** This model heavily favors positive reviews and performs poorly in identifying negative reviews.

 - **Logistic Regression with TF-IDF Vectorizer (Without SMOTE)**

 - **Highest Accuracy:**